New Mexico chile: Grown in New Mexico

-New Mexico chile plants grown in New Mexico are the most sought after, since their flavor, texture, and hardiness are heavily dependent on their growing environment.
-The plants were originally grown by the Pueblo, and each of their distinct Pueblo plants grows best in its heritage soil.
+New Mexico chile plants grown in New Mexico are valued for their flavor, texture, and hardiness due to their growing environment.
+The plants were originally grown by the Puebloans, and each of their distinct Pueblo plants grows best in its heritage soil.
 This same trend has continued with other New Mexico chile varietals grown by Spanish, Mexican, and American settlers.
 Among New Mexico-grown chile, the ones with the most accolades are grown along the Rio Grande, especially along the Hatch Valley.
-Multiple other locations in the Rio Grande Valley, outside of the Hatch Valley, also grow award-winning chile in their own right.
+Multiple other locations in the Rio Grande Valley, outside of the Hatch Valley, also grow award-winning chile.

 Towns and cities across New Mexico have strong chile traditions, including Hatch, Chimayó, Española, Lemitar, and San Antonio; and in the Albuquerque metropolitan area from Albuquerque, Bosque, Corrales, Los Ranchos de Albuquerque, and Bosque Farms.

 Hatch chile

 Hatch chile refers to varieties of species of the genus Capsicum which are grown in the Hatch Valley, an area stretching north and south along the Rio Grande from Arrey, New Mexico, in the north to Tonuco Mountain to the southeast of Hatch, New Mexico.
 The soil and growing conditions in the Hatch Valley create a unique terroir which contributes to the flavor of chile grown there.
 Most of the varieties of chile cultivated in the Hatch Valley have been developed at New Mexico State University over the last 130 years.

-Hatch chiles can be purchased locally in many parts of the Southwest.
+Hatch chile can be purchased locally in many parts of the Southwest.
 Some distributors use the "Hatch" name, but do not actually grow and process their chile in the Hatch Valley.
-To protect Hatch and other New Mexican growers, state legislators passed a 2012 law prohibiting the sale in New Mexico of chile described as "New Mexican" unless grown in New Mexico or came with a prominent "Not grown in New Mexico" disclaimer.
+To protect Hatch and other New Mexican growers, state legislators passed a 2012 law prohibiting the sale in New Mexico of chile described as "New Mexican" unless grown in New Mexico or marked with a prominent "Not grown in New Mexico" disclaimer.
 Chile grown around the town are marketed under the name of the town, and are often sold fresh-roasted in New Mexico and nationwide in late summer and early autumn.